Featurevisor

 If your featurevisor.config.js file looks like this:

-// featurevisor.config.js
+featurevisor.config.js

 module.exports = {

-tags: ["all"],
+tags: ['all'],

 }

-$ tree dist
+$ tree datafiles

 .